Love-Friday/Understanding-Customer-Behaviour-and-Optimizing-Marketing-Strategies-in-Roban-Shopping-Malls/README.md

 - invoice_date: Invoice date.
 The day when a transaction was generated.
 - shopping_mall: String variable of the name of the shopping mall where the transaction was made.

+  ## Data Cleaning
+The dataset was thoroughly cross-checked to ensure it was clean.
+This process involved looking for missing values, duplicates, and outliners.
+After the cross-check, it was clear that the dataset was clean and needed no further cleaning.
+The purpose of this process is to guarantee the accuracy, reliability, and validity of the analysis.

 ## Tools
 The tool used for this analysis was Microsoft Excel.